Aftercare advice Garden Beauty

 Caring for your new plant

-When you received your brand new Garden Beauties, you want to know how to take care of your new babies.
-Please be aware of the fact that during the transport the plants can be harmed or slightly damaged.
-We do everything we can to make sure our plants will be delivered in good quality and excellent status.
-As soon as you receive your plants, make sure you unpack them and start taking care of them.
+When you received your brand new Garden Beauties, you want to know how to take care of your new friends.
+Please be aware of the fact that the plants can be harmed or slightly damaged during the transport.
+We do everything we can to make sure our plants will be delivered in good quality and excellent state.
+As soon as you receive your plants, make sure you unpack them right away and start taking care of them.
 Keep your plants healthy with our special aftercare tips.

-Please note that the sooner your plants can be planted out or potted into a larger container the better.
+Please note that the sooner your plants can be planted or potted into a larger container, the better.

 Here’s what you need to do when you receive your Garden Beauty package: